noahlehmann/haw-psu-telepresence/README.md

 With these commands, you can now achieve basic remote control of the robot.

+The bots 1 to 4 have already been prepared and due to that will connect to the following WiFi on boot:
+SSID: Deine_Mutter
+Password: 69696969
+This can be changed according to your needs.

 ## Remote Control of TurtleBot
 To remotley control the Bot via Web-API you have to install Rosbridge: (This is already done for Bot Jack and George!)